PICMG/mctp-serial-linux/CONTRIBUTING.md

-# Contributing to IoTorch
+# Contributing

 Welcome!
-We're thrilled you're considering contributing to **IoTorch**, a powerful framework for robust, industrial IoT communications.
+We're thrilled you're considering contributing to this project.
 Whether you're fixing bugs, improving documentation, or proposing new features—your input is valued.

 ---